Han Xin: Destiny of the hunting dog

 When Xiang Yu died in 202 BCE, Zhongli Mo (one of Xiang Yu's generals) came to Han Xin and requested refuge.
 On account of their past friendship, Han Xin protected Zhongli Mo and let him stay with him.
 When Emperor Gaozu heard that Zhongli Mo was hiding in Han Xin's territory, he ordered Han to arrest Zhongli Mo, but Han Xin refused.

 A year later, Gaozu heard rumours that Han Xin was plotting a rebellion.
 By this time, Zhang Liang had already retreated from political affairs, so Chen Ping was Gaozu's most trusted advisor.
 After discussion, they came to the conclusion that Gaozu could not best Han Xin in battle, so it would be most ideal to strike Han Xin when he was unprepared.
 Chen Ping proposed to lure Han Xin into meeting, on a pretext of Liu Bang touring the Yunmeng Marshes (present-day Jianghan Plains, Hubei Province).
 He sent this message out to all warlords across the land.
 When Han Xin heard that Gaozu was heading towards the land of Chu, his first instinct was to rebel, but he decided he had committed no crime and stayed put.
 At this time, someone told Han Xin that if he were to present Zhongli Mo's head to Gaozu, than he would be happy and spare him.
 Han Xin then met Zhongli Mo to decide their next course of action, and brought up this idea.
 Zhongli Mo then promptly slit his own throat, but not before claiming Han Xin would follow soon after.
 Han Xin brought Zhongli Mo's severed head to Gaozu and explained his innocence, but Gaozu ordered Han to be arrested.
-Han Xin exclaimed, "It is true when people say: The hunting dog becomes food as well after it is used to hunt game; a good bow is discarded when there are no birds left for shooting; an advisor dies after he helps his lord conquer a rival kingdom.
-Now that the empire is in place, I no longer serve any purpose!"
+Han Xin exclaimed, "It is true when people say: The hunting dog is cooked after the hare is captured, and a good bow is discarded when there are no birds left for shooting; an advisor dies after he helps his lord conquer a rival kingdom.
+Now that the county is settled, and it's my time to be cooked!"
 Liu Bang's only response was: "Someone claimed you had rebelled", and proceeded to cuff Han Xin and bring him back to Luoyang.
 Although Gaozu pardoned Han Xin and released him later, he still demoted Han from "King of Chu" to "Marquis of Huaiyin".